sarahutton981/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words: This quote by computer scientist Donald Knuth reminds us that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder-to-maintain code, and potentially obscure actual performance bottlenecks.
 It's more efficient to write clear, readable, and correct code first, then profile and optimize only where and when it's truly needed.

+# 2024-01-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, you're not just writing code for computers to execute but also for humans to understand and collaborate on.
+Keep it simple, logical, and well-structured."

+"Programmers often forget that they write code for people to read, and only incidentally for machines to execute." — Martin Fowler.

+And, "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
+This quote reminds us to focus first on getting the core functionality right before optimizing performance.
+Always balance between efficiency and readability/maintainability."